Skip to content

 Logical OR, ||

-Binary logical OR (logical disjunction) operator || returns false only if both operands are false, and true otherwise.
-It’s short-circuited, meaning that it would immediately evaluate the whole expression as true if the left operand is true, without evaluating the right one.
+The binary logical OR (logical disjunction) operator || returns false only if both operands are false, and true otherwise.
+It is short-circuited, meaning that it immediately evaluates the whole expression as true if the left operand is true, without evaluating the right one.

 let iLikeSnails: Bool = false;